-Section 4.2 If services are not covered by our plan or Original Medicare, you must pay the full cost
+Section 4.2 If services are not covered by our plan, you must pay the full cost

 We cover all medical services that are medically necessary, listed in the Medical Benefits Chart (this chart is in Chapter 4 of this booklet), and obtained consistent with plan rules.
-You are responsible for paying the full cost of services that aren't covered by Original Medicare or are not covered by our plan.
-Also you will be responsible for payment if you obtain a plan service that was obtained out-of-network and was not authorized.
-You have the right to seek care from any provider that is qualified to treat Medicare members.
-However, Original Medicare pays your claims and you must pay your cost-sharing.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services or they were obtained out-of-network and were not authorized.